LucaDiFiori/CPP---Module---05/README.md

 - **throw**:
     * When an error occurs, you can "throw" an exception to signal that something went wrong.
 This is done using the throw keyword.
     * This keyword is used to signal that an exception has occurred.
+    * The throw keyword implies that the exception will be **propagated** (typically to a catch block), and the execution of the program may continue if the exception is handled properly.
 - **try**:
     * When an exception is thrown, you can "catch" it and handle it using a try-catch block.
 The try block contains the code that may throw an exception, and the catch block contains the code that handles the exception.
     * This block contains the code that might throw an exception.